4 min read time

 What’s one of the most appealing factors for consumers when buying products?
 Sustainability.
 Your customers want to see you improving the environmental credentials of your brand throughout your supply chain.

-Whether it’s switching to renewable energy or practising recycling, there are limitless bounds for creativity to make your brand sustainable while still shouting about its premium quality.
+Whether it’s switching to renewable energy or practising recycling, there are limitless creative bounds to make your brand sustainable while still shouting about its premium quality.
 How can you make your packaging sustainable and stand out?
-Here are six sustainable packaging trends to watch out for in 2021.
+Here are 10 sustainable packaging trends to watch out for.

-- Designed To Be Recycled
+1) Designed to Be Recycled

-- Packaging For Packaging’s Sake
+2) Packaging For Packaging’s Sake

-- Replacing Plastic With Innovative Materials
+3) Replacing Plastic With Innovative Materials

-- Compostable Or Biodegradable Packaging
+4) Compostable Or Biodegradable Packaging

-- Changing The Ink Up
+5) Changing The Ink Up

-- Marrying Premium Quality With Sustainability
+6) Marrying Premium Quality With Sustainability

 And many brands are doing it.
 Look at BOXED’s recyclable water bottles.
 Instead of plastic, they’re made of paper and are fully recyclable.
 Plus, they're cute, quirky and stand out from the crowd.